2012 Fiat 500 Interior

 - "Cabin materials don't set any new standards for a sub-$20,000 car, but the 500's appealing trim pieces lend a fresh, avant-garde flavor that draws attention away from some cheaper plastics." -- Cars.com

 - "Fiat boasts that its ‘Blue & Me’ system has the ability to control your Bluetooth-enabled phone and iPod using voice controls.
 ‘Wow, that's just like Ford's Sync,’ you might think.
 Unfortunately, while the Bluetooth phone controls are passable, the iPod system is a joke." -- Edmunds

 - "And the cupholders seem designed to fit a demitasse of espresso instead of a venti Frappuccino -- forget about cramming a Big Gulp in there." -- Motor Trend

 - "The optional Bose audio system sounds just okay - better than the base system, presumably - and we couldn't navigate via artist or song title while using the USB interface; we just skipped to the next song." -- Kelley Blue Book

 - "The available navigation system is a standalone TomTom-brand unit.
 It's not as intuitive as the Garmin-brand units found in other Chrysler Group vehicles." -- Consumer Guide

 Don’t plan on packing a lot of shopping bags into the Fiat 500’s trunk.
-If two people sit in the back row, there’s 9.5 cubic feet available in the base 500 and 500 Abarth.
+If two people sit in the back row, there are 9.5 cubic feet available in the base 500 and 500 Abarth.
 With the rear seats folded, that cargo space increases to 30.1 cubic feet.
 The 500c has much less cargo space when there are two rear passengers: 5.4 cubic feet.